 139: Introduction to General Chemistry

 - Attendance is required.
-Due to the long waitlist, students who are absent on the first day will be dropped from the class.
-Also, students with unexcused absences during the first two weeks of class will be dropped to accommodate students trying to enroll in the class.
+Due to the waitlist, students who are absent the first day without contacting the instructor will be dropped from the class.

 Villarba's Office Hours